yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Transfers `amount` shares from `sender` to `receiver`.
+Transfers `amount` shares from `sender` to `receiver`.
 This operation will always return true, unless the user is attempting to transfer shares to this contract&#39;s address, or to 0x0.
 Unless the caller has given this contract unlimited approval, transfering shares will decrement the caller&#39;s `allowance` by `amount`.